prashant2695/Covid-19-Vaccine-analysis/README.md

 Table of Contents

+- Aim
 - Introduction
 - Analysis
 - Results
-- How to Use
-- Contributing
 - License

+## Aim

+This Project aims to analyse data in detail on vaccinated people and fully vaccinated by year.

 ## Introduction

-This repository contains an analysis of COVID-19 vaccine-related data.
-Aim to provide insights into the effectiveness, distribution, and impact of COVID-19 vaccines.
-Our analysis includes various data sources and employs data visualization techniques to convey information effectively.
+The main objective of this project is to analyze the data on,Covid-19 Vaccinations.Through the Analysis of data,we can find out some important insights.

 ## Analysis

 Our analysis covers the following aspects:

-- **Vaccine Effectiveness**: Analyzing the effectiveness of different COVID-19 vaccines against various strains of the virus.
+- **Vaccine Effectiveness**: Analyzing the effectiveness of different COVID-19 vaccines..

 - **Vaccine Distribution**: Examining the global distribution of vaccines, including vaccination rates by region and country.

-- **Impact Assessment**: Assessing the impact of vaccination efforts on the reduction of COVID-19 cases and related hospitalizations.

 ## Results